droccom/kos-test/README.md

 - POP: cruise phase nominal number of NetworkAttachments.
 Values 1X, 3X, 9X for as big an X as we can manage.

-- NKA: number of kube-apiservers.
-Values: 1, 3, 9.

 - NNA: number of network-apiservers.
 Values: 1, 3, 9.

+- NKA: number of kube-apiservers.
+Values: 1, 3, 9 if it's interesting; just 3 if not.

 ### Dependent variables